JamesTsay-12/blog-site/_posts/2025-07-09-wealth-allocations-what-people-do-vs-what-works.md

 ### Section 4.2: Reconciling High-Net-Worth Allocations

-[SmartAsset](https://smartasset.com/investing/ultra-high-net-worth-asset-allocation) data shows that high-net-worth and ultra-high-net-worth (UHNW) investors allocate their portfolios quite differently from the average investor — particularly with lower allocations to cash and bonds, and significantly higher allocations to alternatives.
+[SmartAsset](https://smartasset.com/investing/ultra-high-net-worth-asset-allocation) data shows that high-net-worth and ultra-high-net-worth (UHNW) investors allocate their portfolios quite differently from the average investor — particularly with lower allocations to cash and bonds, and significantly higher allocations to alternatives(in this definition, private equity is this bucket)

 | Asset Allocation       | Ultra-High Net Worth (> $30M) | High Net Worth (~$1M portfolio) |
 |------------------------|-------------------------------|----------------------------------|